LowellObservatory/Camelot/README.md

 associated with a belt in the RA drive that needed replacing.
 This is the code that quickly chugged thru the data to figure that out.

+## CloudyMcCloudface

+Prototype for assessing all sky camera images and coming up with a 'cloudiness' metric.

 ## GOESMcGOESface

 Prototype for grabbing the current GOES-16 data and manipulating it ourselves for display,